ovace/art/how-to-become-a-good-programmer.md

 - you will learn from better coders
 - you will get more visibility

-"Low level" tools are the most prestigious for large enterprises that need to optimize at low level:
+"Low level" tools are the most useful for large enterprises that need to optimize at low level:

 - Kernel and hardware interfacing: file systems, networking, GPUs
 - assembly
 - databases
-- cryptography, security
+- cryptography
 - compilers, interpreters and standard libraries: GCC, Python, Node.js.
 Garbage collection internals.
 - browser internals: Javascript engines, rendering
 - mathematical libraries
 - Git

+Pay huge attention to **security**.
+Hard to get right, and a single error can cost millions.

 # Standards